-When a user in your organization makes a BBM Enterprise voice or video call, BBM Enterprise uses a new, random AES-128 or AES-256 key (depending on the version) for each participant in the call, and for each media stream in the call.
+When a user in your organization makes a BBM Enterprise voice or video call, BBM Enterprise uses a new, random AES-256 key for each participant in the call, and for each media stream in the call.
 The symmetric keys are encrypted and signed before they are sent to the other participant in the BBM Enterprise voice or video call.

-BBM Enterprise voice and video media encryption follows the SRTP standard.
+BBM Enterprise voice, video, and screen-sharing media encryption follows the SDES standard for key management and the SRTP standard for secure media streams establishment.

-When a BBM Enterprise voice or video user is in an encrypted voice or video call, the 🔼 icon appears on the user's call screen.
-When a BBM Enterprise voice or video user is not in an encrypted voice or video call, icon appears on the user's call screen.
+When a BBM Enterprise voice or video user is in an encrypted voice or video call, the con appears on the user's call screen.
+When a BBM Enterprise voice or video user is not in an encrypted voice or video call, the con appears on the user's call screen.